-Jim Booth, a self-taught artist, has become widely known for his life-like realism.
+Jim Booth, a self-taught artist, was widely known for his life-like realism.

 With works that span the millennium, Jim paints Lowcountry and Charleston, SC area scenes from the early 1900’s to the present.
-Born in Charleston, SC, in 1945, Jim has been drawing and painting as long as he can remember.
+Born in Charleston, SC, in 1945, Jim often stated that he had “been drawing and painting as long as he can remember".

 While majoring in architecture at Clemson University, he decided that art was where his future lay.
 In order to fulfill his military obligations, he left school and joined the Marine Corps for four years of service, including combat in Vietnam.
 The war cemented Jim’s dedication to art so he returned home determined to begin a career as a painter.